Mojgan360/Employee-API/README.md

 Sort by name & office: done

-Filter by name and Integration tests of mobile and tablets oce:done
+Filter by name and office:done

 Enable switch between a grid and a different view (such as list) :done

-Available on a free public url (such as Azure, Heroku): not done but deploy on Netlify
+Available on a free public url (such as Azure, Heroku): done

-CI/CD pipeline from your repo (e.g. Travis, GitLab, Azure):not done
+CI/CD pipeline from your repo (e.g. Travis, GitLab, Azure): done

 Testing/QA